SamueldelaCamaraFuentes/Downstreaming-analysis-workflow/README.md

 # Requisites
 - "ProteinGroups.txt" file from MaxQuant. a test dataset can be found on "data" folder.
 - "combined_protein.tsv" file from MSFragger.
-- "report.pg.matrix.tsv" file from DIA-NN.
+- "report.pg.matrix.tsv" file along with "report.tsv" file from DIA-NN in the same directory.
 - Output file from Proteome Discoverer.

 <br>